Niraimath/Global-Literacy-Education-Trends-An-Analytical-Study/README.md

 All data from [Our World in Data](https://ourworldindata.org), sourced from UNESCO and the World Bank.
 Most recent available year is 2023 due to the standard reporting lag on global education surveys.

-## Notes

-- The Colab notebook must be run before the dashboard — it generates the database
-- Data collection uses a custom user-agent header to avoid 403 errors from OWID